memfault/interrupt/_drafts/conda.md

 builds]({% post_url 2019-12-11-reproducible-firmware-builds %}).

-If you or your teammates have experienced any of the following more than once, it may be time to consider using Conda or another environment manager.
+If you or your teammates have experienced any of the following more than once, it may be time to consider using Conda or similar environment manager.

 - After coming back from a 2 week vacation, you find that getting a functional development environment again takes hours or even days.